MinJunKang/ImageNet-Knowledge-Distillation/README.md

 ImageNet Dataset : http://www.image-net.org/

 # Training Method
-Not used data augmentation technique
+We didn't used data augmentation technique(If there is time, try it!!)
-Ordinary training with max overfit 50
+Stop Training if overfitting(validation set accuracy doesn't increase) happens more than 50 epochs

 # Programming Language
 Python 3.6